qqmath/qqmath/README.md

 - 👯 I’m looking to collaborate with people looking for a data scientist and/or researcher for their projects, open source, non-profit.
 - 🤔 I’m looking for help with Wakatime, Jekyll (building a custom theme).
 - 📫 How to reach me: https://github.com/qqmath, https://www.linkedin.com/in/viktoriia-voloshyna-824013a9/
-- ⚡ Fun fact: No fun today, only grind.